ImageGallery25/imagegallery25.github.io/index.md

 # Welcome to Image Gallery

-EcoGallery is a project created by a team of developers who love nature and aim to promote its beauty through digital platforms.
+Image Gallery is a project created by a team of developers who love nature and aim to promote its beauty through digital platforms.
 Our mission is to showcase stunning images of nature and inspire appreciation for the environment.

 ## About Image Gallery
 We believe that technology can be a tool for raising awareness about the beauty of the natural world.
 Through our various projects, we feature high-quality nature photography and promote the conservation of our planet.